telerik/xaml-docs/controls/radgridview/features/search-as-you-type.md

 ## Commands

-Three new commands have been exposed for the text search functionality.
+Three new commands have been exposed for the text search functionality, via the `RadGridViewCommands` class.

-- __Search__: Executed in order to show the search panel.
+- `Search`: Executed in order to show the search panel.
-- __SearchByText__: Executed in order to perform an actual search.
+- `SearchByText`: Executed in order to perform an actual search.
 It takes a string as a parameter - the text to search by.
-- __CloseSearchPanel__: Executed in order to hide the search panel.
+- `CloseSearchPanel`: Executed in order to hide the search panel.

+#### __[C#] Executing the search commands in code__
+{{region cs-radgridview-search-as-you-type-7}}
+	// search by text
+	string searchText = "search text";
+ 	var searchByTextCommand = (RoutedUICommand)RadGridViewCommands.SearchByText;
+ 	searchByTextCommand.Execute(searchText, this.gridView);

+	// open the search panel
+   	var searchCommand = (RoutedUICommand) RadGridViewCommands.Search;
+ 	searchCommand.Execute(null, this.gridView);

+  	// close the search panel
+   	var closeSearchPanelCommand = (RoutedUICommand)RadGridViewCommands.CloseSearchPanel;
+ 	closeSearchPanelCommand.Execute(null, this.gridView);
+{{endregion}}

 ## Events